 Body art and piercing establishments may reopen in Phase 2, with strict guidelines and by appointment only.

-Aquatic facilities and swimming pools may reopen.
-Water parks will also be able to reopen, at 50 percent capacity with strict social distancing requirements.
+Aquatic facilities and swimming pools are open.
+Water parks should be able to reopen, at 50 percent capacity with strict social distancing requirements.
 Please see our post on Pools and Splash pads for links and more information.

-City of Las Vegas splash pads, skate parks, volleyball courts and basketball courts will open through the weekend.
+City of Las Vegas splash pads, skate parks, volleyball courts and basketball courts are open.
 City of Henderson splash pads, skate parks, BMX and sports fields are now open, as well as picnic reservations.

-Battle Born Kids, a Henderson recreational program with supervised activities for ages 5-14 is available beginning May 11.
+Battle Born Kids, a Henderson recreational program with supervised activities for ages 5-14 is available.

-Kampfire Kids, a state-licensed Henderson preschool camp for ages 3-5 is available beginning June 1.
+Kampfire Kids, a state-licensed Henderson preschool camp for ages 3-5 is available.

-Indoor venues, like movie theaters, bowling alleys and indoor malls are reopening, again with occupancy restrictions.
+Indoor venues, like movie theaters, bowling alleys and indoor malls are opening, again with occupancy restrictions.
 There will be similar restrictions for outdoor venues like mini golf and amusement parks.

 Please check with any of the above businesses to be sure they have opened.
 You can visit www.lasvegasnevada.gov/